davisjam/davisjam.github.io/_pages/home.md

 ## 2026

+- Purvish's paper on width/depth/token-adaptive transformer models is accepted to CVPR'26-Findings Track.
+Congrats Purvish! [preprint](https://arxiv.org/pdf/2511.18105)
+- Nick and Purvish's paper on inference-time diffusion alignment is accepted to CVPR'26-Findings Track.
+Congrats Nick and Purvish! [preprint](https://arxiv.org/pdf/2506.00299)
+- Berk will intern at Socket.
+Have a great time improving software supply chain security!
 - Huiyun will intern with Adobe Research & Adobe Platform Engineering.
 Have fun building agents in San Jose, Huiyun!
 - Ben's paper on detecting errors in music performances has been accepted to ICLR'26.
 Congrats to Ben, Purvish, Nick, and the team!
 [Preprint](https://arxiv.org/pdf/2510.08580)
 - Huiyun's paper characterizing Agents' optimization strategies has been accepted to the Mining Challenge track of MSR'26.
 Congrats Huiyun!
 [Preprint](https://arxiv.org/pdf/2512.21757)